mmiranda222/.statsuite/content/using-de/searching-data/indexing-data.md

 * A particular dimension of a dataflow is indexed only if the dimension values *with available data* do not exceed the limit defined in the `SFS` configuration parameter `DIMENSION_VALUES_LIMIT`, which is by default set to `1000`.
 It protects the search engine from too big codelists and prevents performance impacts.
 For more information see [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-configuration/#limit-for-indexing-dimensions-per-dataflow).

 #### Indexing externally defined dataflows
-It is possible to index externally defined dataflows for browse and search capabilities in .Stat DE, in the case when the dataflow is stored only as stubs (without content, e.g. without the link to its DSD), meaning that the full definition and content of the corresponding dataflow is stored externally.
+It is possible to index externally defined dataflows for browsing and searching in .Stat DE, in the case when the dataflow is stored only as stubs (without content, e.g. without the link to its DSD), meaning that the full definition and content of the corresponding dataflow is stored externally.
 Therefore, the locally stored dataflow stub includes the references (`URL link`) to the original external full dataflow definition, with the following artefact properties: `isExternalReference=true`, and link `{external structure link}`.
 Note also that the locally stored dataflow stub must be categorised in the CategoryScheme that will be used by the index process.